tom-tin/deploy_streamlit/README.md

 # Deploy Streamlit

 ## Project Overview
 This shows a simple example of how to deploy a simple ML model on to Streamlit.
+It is an adaptation from the source in the Reference section.
+The changes I make compare to the source:
+* Separate one single original python file "mymodel.py" into two: model.py handles data generation and model training. main.py handle the Streamlit interface and viz.
+* During the run, I notice that a few imports has to be brought from the original mymodel.py into the model.py too.
+You cannot just leave all imports in main.py

 ## Installation
 Instructions on how to install the necessary dependencies.